mridula-techwriter/GO-Manufacturing-Team-Doc/Pages/How-to-find-nav-logs.md

 # Find Navigation Logs
-This document walks you through all the steps to help you find the navigation log at customer site.
+This document walks you through all the steps that will help you find the navigation log at the customer site.

 ## Instructions
 1. Use MobaXterm or Kitty to log in to the Butler.